Archaeology

 Even when you have the ASN.1 definition for a particular file — such as the IETF RFC for CMS files — it can still be challenging to keep track of what item of data means what.
 For this reason, Archaeology allows you to annotate comments onto individual items as you puzzle out the pieces of the ASN.1.

-To add or change a comment, click in the Comments column — or press
+To add or change a comment, click in the Comments column — or press Return to edit the comment for the selected item:

 In the above example, we've annotated the pieces of the CMS that identify the signed payload (or “encapsulated content”), using the ASN.1 definition from RFC 5652: